top of page

 • Navigate sensitive conversations around health and independence

-CAPS I is about learning to see the full picture—beyond the home, into the lives of the people who live there.
+CAPS I helps you see the full picture - beyond the home itself, into the daily lives and decision-making dynamics of the people who live there.

 CAPS II: Design Concepts for Livable Homes and Aging in Place